-The following table summarizes the fees billed by Marcum LLP for the fiscal years ended December 31, 2022 and 2021, inclusive of out-of-pocket expenses.
+The following table summarizes the fees billed by Marcum LLP for the fiscal years ended December 31, 2023 and 2022, inclusive of out-of-pocket expenses.
 All fees described below were pre-approved by the audit committee.

-Year Ended De Year Ended December 31,
+Year Ended December 31,

-Fee Category 2022 2021
+Fee Category 2023 2022

-Audit fees (1) \$ 230,000 \$ 185,482
+Audit fees (1) \$ 230,000 \$ 230,000

-Audit-related fees (2) 27,000 74,852
+Audit-related fees (2) 128,800 38,011

-All other $fees^{(3)}$ 11,011 7,290

-Total fees \$ 268,011 \$ 267,624
+Total fees \$ 358,800 \$ 268,011

-(1) Audit fees consist of fees for professional services rendered in connection with the annual audit of our consolidated financial statements, the review of our guarterly condensed consolidated financial statements and consultations on accounting matters directly related to the audit.
+(1) Audit fees consist of fees for professional services rendered in connection with the annual audit of our consolidated financial statements, the review of our quarterly condensed consolidated financial statements and consultations on accounting matters directly related to the audit.

-(2) Audit-related fees consist of fees for professional services rendered in connection with the submission of our Registration Statements on Form S-3 and Form S-8
+(2) Audit-related fees consist of fees for professional services rendered in connection with the submission of our Registration Statements on Form S-3 and Form S-1 and engagement administration.